History Of The Dakota People In Minnesota

 The Dakota had been living in their sacred Wakan/"Rum" River Watershed homeland for

 many centuries.
-But then, in the late 1700, French colonists, after using the disease of alcohol
+But then, around 1750, French colonists, after using the disease of alcohol

-addition to lure a lot of the Dakota people from their homeland, tricked and used a alcohol
+addiction to lure a lot of the Dakota people from their homeland, tricked and used an alcohol

-and guns) the remaining Dakota to move from, not only their Mille Lacs area
+and guns) the remaining unarmed Dakota to move from, not only their Mille Lacs area

 homeland villages located at the headwaters of their sacred Wakan/"Rum" River, but